 Most email services let you check login activity, including the IP addresses or locations used to access your account.
 Some even show the browsers or devices used.

-To do this in Gmail, open your email account in a browser then scroll to the bottom of your inbox.
+To do this in Gmail, open your email account in a browser, then scroll to the bottom of your inbox.
 In the bottom right corner, you’ll see Last account activity, followed by a time.
-Click Details underneath to see a list of access type (browser, mobile, POP3, etc.), IP address and date and time.
+Click Details underneath to see a list of access types (browser, mobile, POP3, etc.), IP address and date and time.

 If you see a location or device you don’t recognize, that’s cause for concern.

-The next thing you’ll need to look for are login alerts for accounts associated with your email address.
-Many platforms will automatically send you an email when you log in from a different IP address than normal.
+The next thing you’ll need to look for is login alerts for accounts associated with your email address.
+Many platforms will automatically send you an email when you log in from a different IP address than usual.
 This is designed to prevent fraud and alerts you of an unauthorized login.

 From your inbox, search for terms like login, logged in or signed in.
 Leave no stone unturned, and write down anything you find for later.
 You might need to reset your passwords again or lock them with a system like two-factor authentication.
 Keep reading for more on that.

 Protecting yourself going forward